Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Volume enclosed by flux surfaces

-where $D$ is a disk transverse to $B$ whose boundary is on the flux surface $S$, and $\mathsf{T}$ is the first-return time to $D$ along the fieldline flow $\dot{x}=B(x)$.
-Although (\ref{V_general}) is a 2D integral, it involves computing the return-time function, which effectively makes the integration 3D, so there is no real computational reduction (in an Appendix, however, a way to reduce the computation of $V$ from (\ref{V_general}) as a function of $\Psi$ for integrable fields is given).
+where $D$ is a disk transverse to $B$ whose boundary is on the flux surface $S$, and~$\mathsf{T}$ is the first-return time to $D$ along the fieldline flow $\dot{x}=B(x)$.
+Although~(\ref{V_general}) is a 2D integral, it involves computing the return-time function, which effectively makes the integration 3D, so there is no real computational reduction (in the Appendix, however, a~way to reduce the computation of $V$ from (\ref{V_general}) as a function of $\Psi$ for integrable fields is given).

-So we will restrict to a sequence of special cases of magnetic field, for which the integration can be reduced.
-In the two strongest cases, it is reduced to 2D; in the other two cases, it is reduced to a bit more than 2D, in a sense to be described.
+So we are restricted to a sequence of special cases of magnetic field, for~which the integration can be reduced.
+In~the two strongest cases, it is reduced to 2D; in the other two cases, it is reduced to a bit more than 2D, in~a sense to be~described.